What Is A Startup MVP & How To Build One?

 MVP Process

 There’s nothing particularly complicated about the MVP process itself.
-It's a simple iterative workflow that starts with an idea, which is then turned into an MVP.
+It's a simple iterative workflow within the product development cycle that starts with an idea, which is then turned into an MVP.
 The MVP is then released to users, who provide feedback.
 That feedback is then channeled into improving the product and releasing an updated version.
 Rinse and repeat.

 Here’s a visual representation of the process: